thycotic/dsv-docs/product/dynamic-secrets/azure.md

 >If the Azure resources can be provided via the RBAC system and Azure roles defined in DSV then a temporary service principal is preferred.
 Temporary service principals are decoupled from any other service principal providing fine grained access and auditing.

 >However, creating temporary service principals can take up to 2 minutes before fully provisioned on azure.
-Also be aware that access to some azure services are unable to be provided through the RBAC system.
+Also be aware that access to some Azure services are unable to be provided through the RBAC system.
 In these cases, an existing service principal can be set up with the necessary access, and DSV can create new client secret for this service principal.
 But Any changes to the service principal permissions affect all clients and Azure does not provide any logging with regard to which credential was used for an operation.

 >A limitation when using an existing service principal is that Azure limits the number of passwords for a single Application object.
 An error will be returned if the object size is reached.
 This limit can be managed by reducing the role TTL.